Guitar Sight Reading: Tips and Methods for Your Practice Session

 - Immediate feedback: Be able to know how you’re doing, and adjust as needed.

 It’s helpful to keep in mind what the goals are for your practice time.
 Here are some of the main goals, followed by others that are NOT the goal.
-Keeping your eye on the right balls will speed your learning.
+Keeping your eye on the right balls will speed your learning to sight read music.

 1. Keep Going, Keep Your Eyes Moving Forward